braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
-I’m interested in leveraging large-scale data and system design to solve challenging problems.
-I have worked both on the research and on production software-engineering aspects of city-scale visual SLAM for augmented reality, large-scale visual perception pipelines and on data-driven prediction and planning for autonomous driving.
-I currently work on leveraging graph learning for decoding complex biology - both on the machine learning and engineering aspects.
+I'm currently exploring startup ideas in the climate tech space.
+If you are passionate about climate or would like to leverage AI and tech to solve problems in the space, I'd love to talk :)

+Previously, I have worked on AI research and engineering across city-scale Augmented Reality, self-driving cars and drug discovery.

 ## Publications